wpwoodjr/plex-docker/README.md

 #### `uid` and `gid`
 By default Plex runs in the container under the user `plex` with your uid and gid.
 If your uid or gid doesn't have read/write privileges to your media directories, set `uid` and/or `gid` to a value which will grant user `plex` read/write permissions in the media directories.

+#### `hostip`
+The IP address of the host that Docker is running on.
+Normally leave this blank unless the `start` script can't figure out the correct host IP address.

+#### `docker-network`
+Docker's bridge network address range.
+Normally you won't need to change this.

 #### `image`
 This is the Docker image that is used to run Plex.
 By default it is `plexinc/pms-docker:public`.
-This image will update itslef to the latest version of Plex every time it is started.
-If you don't want auto updates, you can use the `build` command (see below) to build a local image named `plex` and run that instead.
+This image will update itself to the latest version of Plex Media Server every time it is started.
+If you don't want auto updates, you can use the `build` command (see below) to build a local Docker image named `plex` and run that instead.
 It's faster to start up too.

 ### `build`
-This will build a local Plex image, based on the latest version, and upgrade other system packages.
+This will build a local Plex image, based on the latest version of Plex Media Server, and upgrade other system packages.
 You can run this instead of the "public" Docker image if you don't want Plex to update itself every time it starts:
 ```
 ./build
 ```
-Then set the `image` setting in `conf` to `plex` and start Plex.
+Then set the `image` setting in `conf` to `plex` and start Plex with the `start` script.

+## Running more than one Plex server
+You can only run one Plex server in either `host` or `bridged` modes on a given host.
+You can run one or more Plex servers in `http-only` mode as long as each one has a unique `port`.
+You can also run one Plex server in either `host` or `bridged` modes, and one or more additional Plex servers in `http-only` mode.

+To run another Plex server, make a copy of these files in another directoy and configure the `conf` file for the additional server.
+Give it a different `port`, `containername`, and `servername`.